-&lt;sup>8 Note that underwriting risk in general can be subdivided in non-life and life underwriting risk.
+8 Note that underwriting risk in general can be subdivided in non-life and life underwriting risk.
 Clearly, non-life underwriting risk is not relevant for ALL as this entity is active in the Life market only

 ALL is mainly exposed towards lapse risk.
-In recent years, ALL's new production has focused on reinsured Euro fund and Unit Linked contracts.
-Should the market interest rates increase strongly and quickly, mainly the Euro fund support would be vulnerable.
-Many policyholders would like to switch to other kinds of investments within their contracts should the profit sharing rate fall below the market interest rates.
-Some could also lapse their contracts resulting in a loss of future fees for ALL.
+In recent years, ALL's new production has focused on reinsured Euro fund9 and Unit Linked contracts.
+Should the market interest rates increase strongly and quickly, mainly the Euro fund contracts would be vulnerable.
+It can be expected that many policyholders would want to switch to other kinds of investments within their contracts, should the profit participation rate fall below the market interest rates.
+Some could also lapse their contract, resulting in a loss of future fees for ALL.
 As a result of the sales of the Euro fund and Unit Linked policies, the trend of the life underwriting risk for ALL has generally been increasing in the last few years.